skeptycal/awesome-bootstrapper/README.md

 ## Tooling

 - [Git](tooling/git.md): Git is a version-control system for tracking changes in computer files and coordinating work on those files among multiple people.
 It is primarily used for source-code management in software development, but it can be used to keep track of changes in any set of files.

+- [Visual Studio Code](tooling/vscode.md): Visual Studio Code is a source code editor developed by Microsoft for Windows, Linux and macOS.
+It includes support for debugging, embedded Git control, syntax highlighting, intelligent code completion, snippets, and code refactoring.